-The increased demand for medical cannabis around the world results in an urgent need for scientific evaluation of cannabis-based medicines for medical treatments.
-In this research, we have decided to compare the effect of the most abundant cannabinoids, THC and CBD, as well as cannabis extracts from THC rich plants and CBD rich plants.
-We used the extracts because these drugs are most commonly used by patients and also for their suggested entourage effect (Russo 2011 ).
-We have used in vitro assays as well as syngeneic and allogeneic murine models to test the effect of these cannabis based treatments on bone marrow transplantation.
+The increased demand for medical cannabis around the world results in an urgent need for scientific evaluation of cannabis-based medicines for medical treatments. n this research, we decided to compare the effect of the most abundant cannabinoids, THC and CBD, as well as cannabis extracts from THC- and CBD-rich plants.
+We used the extracts because these drugs are those most commonly used by patients and also because of the suggested entourage effect (Russo 2011 ).
+We have used in vitro assays as well as syngeneic and allogeneic murine models to test the effect of these cannabis-based treatments on BMT.
 Our results demonstrate that all of these cannabis-based treatments suppress lymphocyte activation and influence cytokine secretion.
 In accordance with its known anti-inflammatory activity ( ), CBD had the most profound effect on cell proliferation.
-The induction of IL10 together with inhibition of IL17 secretion by all treatments, may indicate an influence on the Th17/Treg balance.
-Th17 cells are known to participate in the pathophysiology of graft versus host disease (van der wart 2014), as well as several autoimmune diseases and therefore this effect is most clinically relevant.
-Notably, our results are in correlation with previous data with CBD treatment in EAE mice model for multiple sclerosis and in animal model of asthma ( vuolo 2015, kozela).
-Interestingly, we did not find correlation between the effect of the treatment on cytokine secretion and its effect on proliferation.
-For example, 10 µg/ml THC BDS reduced proliferation only by 25%, but induced relatively high secretion of the regulatory cytokine IL10.
+The induction of IL-10 together with inhibition of IL-17 secretion by all treatments may indicate an influence on the Th17/Treg balance.
+Th17 cells are known to participate in the pathophysiology of GVD (van der wart 2014) and several autoimmune diseases, and therefore this effect is most clinically relevant.
+Notably, our results correspond to previous data for CBD treatment in the experimental autoimmune encephalomyelitis (EAE) mice model for multiple sclerosis and in an animal model of asthma ( vuolo 2015, kozela).
+Interestingly, we did not find any correlation between the effect of the treatment on cytokine secretion and its effect on proliferation.
+For example, 10 µg/ml THC BDS reduced cell proliferation by only 25%, but induced a relatively high secretion of the regulatory cytokine IL-10.

-We have utilized CB2 knockout mice and antagonists for different receptors to screen for signal transduction pathways used by CBD and THC to inhibit lymphocyte activation.
-We found that CB2 is the main mediator of THC effect but it is not involved in the effect of CBD.
-The tested TRP channels were also not found to participate in CBD inhibitory function.
-The only receptor that was found to mediate part of CBD inhibitory effect on lymphocyte activation is PPARγ.
+We utilized CB2 knockout mice and antagonists of different receptors to screen for signal transduction pathways used by CBD and THC to inhibit lymphocyte activation.
+We found that CB2 is the main mediator of THC’s effect but is not involved in the effect of CBD.
+The TRP channels we examined were also not found to participate in CBD’s inhibitory function.
+The only receptor that was found to mediate part of CBD’s inhibitory effect on lymphocyte activation is PPARγ.
 PPARγ is a nuclear hormone receptor widely expressed in adipose tissue and in immune/inflammatory cells, colonic mucosa, and the placenta ( ).
 PPARγ activation attenuates inflammatory processes associated with several diseases ( ), and it was found to be involved in inhibition of Th17 differentiation ( ).
-The involvement of PPARγ in CBD signaling was shown in different tissues ( ).
+The involvement of PPARγ in CBD signaling has bene shown in various tissues ( ).
 For example in biopsies from patients with ulcerative colitis, CBD treatment ex vivo reduces signs of inflammation that can be blocked with a PPARγ antagonist (De Filippis et al., 2011).
-The involvement of other receptors in lymphocytes CBD related signaling is yet to be found.
+The involvement of other receptors in CBD-related signaling in lymphocytes is as yet unknown.

-Several obstacles may interfere with the clinical outcome of bone marrow transplantation.
+There are several obstacles to a good clinical outcome for BMT.
 The toxicity of the conditioning protocol leads to a period of low hematological counts which makes the patients susceptible to common and unusual infections ( ).
 Our results demonstrate that all the cannabis-based treatments we have used significantly delay lymphocyte reconstitution after transplantation.
-This finding is of high importance since delayed lymphocyte re-constitution may affect the clinical outcome.
-On the other hand, THC BDS treatment improved platelets rehabilitation.
+This finding is of great importance since delayed lymphocyte re-constitution may have a deleterious effect on the clinical outcome.
+On the other hand, THC-BDS treatment improved platelet rehabilitation.
 The involvement of endocannabinoids in thrombogenesis was previously demonstrated (Patinkin 2008, grambow 2016, gasperi 2014).
-However, it is yet to be discovered which component is responsible for this effect in our model and if this result can be repeated with THC BDS from different sources.
+However, it is not known yet which component is responsible for this effect in our model and if this result can be repeated with THC-BDS from different sources.